LucasEBSkora/NOPQueue/README.md

 # NOPQueue
-Attempt of implementing a queue oriented  Notification Oriented Paradigm
+Attempt of implementing a EN Graph Execution algorithm